 |Urgent.ly||$99 for 0–10 miles; tiered pricing||$75||$75||$75||$75||$75|

-While AAA Plus members are not necessarily saving money (remember, there’s no guarantee they will need any service), their out-of-pocket costs are more predictable because the majority of the basic services are free to AAA Plus members or have reasonable limits.
-You do not need to have AAA auto insurance to be a member and the enrollment fee is only $10.
-AAA Plus members pay a $92 annual fee but even some of the basic roadside assistance services are better than the ones offered by other programs.
+While AAA Plus members won't necessarily save money (remember, there's no guarantee you'll need service), their out-of-pocket costs are more predictable because most of the basic services are free to AAA Plus members or come with reasonable limits.
+You don't need AAA auto insurance to be a member, and the enrollment fee is only $10.
+AAA Plus members pay a $92 annual fee, but even some of the basic roadside assistance services are better than the ones offered by other programs.